 Here are some of the best feature request tools for you to use to start involving your customers more in your product development workflow.

-With FeedBear you get feature request/idea boards, a public roadmap, and a changelog feed, all in one place.
-Users can upvote and comment on ideas, which are presented in a simple and intuitive feed.
+With FeedBear you get feature request/idea boards, a roadmap tool, and a Changelog, all in one place.
+Users can upvote and comment on ideas, which are presented in a simple and intuitive list or in a roadmap view.

-It also allows you to send automatic email updates to users who posted or commented on an idea when that idea goes live.
+FeedBear also allows you to send automatic email updates to users who posted or commented on an idea when that idea goes live, or for any other change in status.

 - Extremely affordable at $29/mo